labeldock/s3conf/README.md

 # s3conf

-s3conf is a tool designed to quickly configure s3cmd for Amazon S3-compatible storage while performing tasks in GitLab Runner.
+s3conf is a tool designed to quickly configure `s3cmd` for `Amazon S3-compatible storage` while performing tasks in `GitLab Runner`.
 This project simplifies and streamlines the configuration and execution of s3cmd, providing a straightforward solution.

 ## Introduction